cs0320-s24/mock-dkearlen-rmhossai/README.md

 # Project Details

 The Mock project serves as a frontend emulation tool, replicating the behavior of the application's frontend without the presence of a backend system.
 This is achieved by simulating the load, search, and view functionality using pre-defined mock data and responses.
 In essence, Mock acts as a stand-in for the backend processing, enabling developers to test and validate the frontend functionality in isolation.
+This project took about 8 hours to complete.

 # Design Choices